natehub/tile-state-imagery/README.md

 ## Why

-I downloaded all the NAIP imagery for Utah, it was about 6100 zip files.
+I downloaded all the NAIP imagery for Utah, it was about 6100 zip files (50gb).
 The projected data was in mutiple utm zones and I wanted xzy tiles zoom level 1-16 using the traditional tools the output ends up being hundreds of gigs of data.
 After running this script my end files size was 100s % smaller.